bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 were in fact duplicates.
 But this is harder than it looks because the images were not exact matches, for example they could be scaled and rotated, thus you cannot just compare the raw pixels.
-To have a clean validation set, you ant to make sure have a truly independent train and validation set.
+To have a clean validation set, you want to make sure have a truly independent train and validation set.
 To solve this problem, the preprocessing in [6_] used a pre-trained (EfficientNet) CNN to generate embeddings of each image, and then removed near duplicates (with manual inspection).
 Hundreds of duplicates were removed, making a much cleaner validation set.

 Validation Strategy
 -------------------

-The first place solution noted that one of the keys to winning was having robust validation strategy, which was particularly important in this competition [6_].
+The first place solution noted that one of the keys to winning was having a robust validation strategy, which was particularly important in this competition [6_] (as well in the real world).
 As noted above, the original dataset had only a 1.76% positive rate over 33k training samples.
 That translates to around 580 positive samples, and barely over 100 samples when doing for a 5-fold cross validation.
-If one were to use the same metric, this naturally would lead to an unstable AUC (or pretty much any other metric you're going to use).
+This naturally would lead to an unstable AUC (or pretty much any other metric you're going to use).

-Beyond the training data provided, the test data that can be evaluated via the public leaderboard had only about 10k samples, 30% of which was used to evaluate AUC on the public leaderboard.
+Beyond the training data provided, the test data that could be evaluated via the public leaderboard had only about 10k samples, 30% of which was used to evaluate AUC on the public leaderboard.
 If the distribution were similar in this test set, this would only leave about 50 or so positive test case samples.